 How much money does a new author make?

 This is such a common question we get here at Self-Publishing School, and it’s understandable.
 Most people think you have to be really well-known to make money as an author.

-Many of our students sell 2 -3 books per day through our Sell More Books program, and with many having multiple books, this number increases rapidly.
+Many of our students sell 2 -3 books per day and with many having multiple books, this number increases rapidly.